ensemble2/ensemble_cohort/README.md

 Pseudonym codes are made of 10 characters:
 * 3 digits of the recruitment centre
 * letter E
-* 6 digits of patient code, not starting with 0 and ending with 1
+* 5 digits of patient code, not starting with 0
+* digit 1

 For example, a participant recruited by _Universitätsklinikum Essen_ might have the pseudonym `106E234561`.